 About the Governor and First Lady

-From an early age, Governor Green understood the life changing effects that access to quality healthcare and medicine can have on the trajectory of a person’s life.
-As a doctor, he became part of the community he served.
-He saw the difficulties and challenges local families faced, especially in rural areas: the high cost of living, the lack of affordable housing, the high rates of mental illness and addiction, and access to healthcare.
+From an early age, Governor Green understood the transformative impact of access to quality healthcare.
+As a family physician and emergency room doctor, he became an integral part of the rural communities he served, witnessing firsthand the challenges local families faced—from the high cost of living and lack of affordable housing, to mental health struggles and addiction.
+These experiences inspired him to seek solutions through public service.

 Download Governor Green’s Headshot